18 traditional Dutch foods to eat in the Netherlands

 Speculaas

-Haring or ‘Hollandse Nieuwe’ (Dutch new herring) is one of the basic foods in the Netherlands, almost everybody eats this as a snack.
+Famous food in the Netherlands and great Dutch snacks is haring or ‘Hollandse Nieuwe’ (Dutch new herring) is one of the basic foods in the Netherlands, and almost everybody eats this as a snack.
 However, I find personally that it is an acquired taste.
-The herring is traditionally eaten raw with onions, and pickles.
+The herring is traditionally eaten raw with raw onion, and pickles.
 This is one of the Netherlands’ favourite Dutch street food.

 Stroopwafels

-Probably one of the most famous Dutch food the Stroopwafel is a thin pastry or biscuit that is sliced into two pieces.
+A must try Dutch food and probably one of the famous Dutch sweet treats is the Stroopwafel a thin waffle type of pastry or biscuit that is sliced into two pieces.
 It is then drizzled with the “Stroop” or caramel syrup and sandwiched together.
 Best eaten warm these days you can find Stroopwafels sold all over Amsterdam they are sometimes dipped in chocolate and then the chocolate edge is coated in marshmallows, salted caramel, chocolate chips or any other dip of your choice.
+Stroopwafels make fantastic Dutch souvenirs to bring home from Amsterdam so you can enjoy them and remember the wonderful time you had in Amsterdam.

 The most famous place to buy Stroopwafels is in the Albert Cuyp Market – you can’t miss the stall you will see the line up for miles.